 - Companies like Nasdaq, Yahoo finance and Square have financial crypto products

-- Pension firm Hargreaves allows you to invest your pension into Bitcoin.
+- Pension firm Hargreaves allows you to invest your pension in Bitcoin.

 Should you get involved with Cryptocurrencies?

-I feel cryptocurrencies offer a real alternative to money enabling buying and selling securely without the restrictions of banks.
-More importantly you can be in control of your wealth and do with it as you wish…with Cryptocurrencies you are the bank!
+I feel cryptocurrencies offer a real alternative to money enabling secure buying and selling without the restrictions of banks.
+More importantly you can be in control of your wealth and do with it as you wish…with cryptocurrencies you are the bank!